 In principle, most development organizations maintain a staging environment where a product can be tested thoroughly before final deployment.
 But in practice, essentially all staging environments are smaller than the production environment in at least one dimension.
 This means that, even when all tests pass in the staging environment, installation in production introduces new challenges: an order of magnitude more co-operating nodes, hundreds of consecutive hours of traffic to shuffle caches far more thoroughly, a longer tail of unusual data, a thread pool that’s a multiple of the size of the staging environment’s, entirely different query optimizations, and so on.

-The staging environment becomes a model for production, then: a site to verify that the application behaves predictably under light stress.
+The staging environment becomes a model for production, then: a site to verify that the application behaves predictably under modest stress.
 Full-blown execution only happens in production, though.

-Production data, though, doesn’t just approximate the target; it is the target.
+Production data, though, doesn’t just approximate the target; they are the target.
 Generating realistic data is a surprisingly expensive chore, and to be able to use real data correctly sometimes is a big advantage.

 At the same time, rigorous controls need to be in place so that the data doesn’t leak out.
-For a programmer to disclose that “test-password” accesses a test database isn’t so bad; to share personal details about even one real customer, though, is a grave matter — and in many jurisdictions, an illegal one.
+For a programmer to accidentally disclose that “test-password” accesses a test database isn’t so bad; to share personal details about even one real customer, though, is a grave matter — and in many jurisdictions, an illegal one.

 Engineering is always about choices — that is, finding the right balance between costs and benefits.
 TiP shouldn’t be seen as a last resort only for those situations when no other test is possible.
 Instead, think in terms of situations where TiP pays off.

 It might be feasible, for instance, to create test data that adequately models customer data for a specific load test.
-If running such a test as TiP liberates an experienced analyst from data synthesis so they can focus on analyses that directly boost revenue, then TiP immediately becomes profitable.
+If running such a test as TiP liberates experienced analysts from data synthesis so they can focus on analyses that directly boost revenue, then TiP immediately becomes profitable.